 The Mamey Croton height is up to 2-3 feet tall and 1-2 feet wide.
 It can be contained by regular pruning and shaped to any desired size.
 It’s perfect for growing in pots or small spaces in the garden.
 Mammy Croton spacing should be at least 1-2 feet apart to allow the root systems to grow to their fullest potential.

 How to a Prune Croton Bush

 It is not necessary to practice pruning on crotons unless it has become unruly and needs a trim.
 You can prune crotons at any time of the year but the very best time is in early spring before the active growing season begins.
-When pruning, be weary of the sap that leaks out of any pruning cuts.
+When pruning, be wary of the sap that leaks out of any pruning cuts.
 It can cause skin irritation.
-You may prune back dead leaves any time to encourage new growth.
+You may prune back dead leaves at any time to encourage new growth.
 Small pruning shears or scissors are your best tools for this practice.

 *Disclaimer: Croton plants and cats do not mix well.
-Crotons leaves are toxic to cats, dogs, and other pets so be sure to keep away and do not allow them to ingest any part of the potted plant.
+Croton leaves are toxic to cats, dogs, and other pets so be sure to keep away and do not allow them to ingest any part of the potted plant.